joseestudillo/kafka-quick-start/README.md

 export PATH=$PATH:$KAFKA_HOME/bin
 ```

-Where `current` points to the actual version of Kafka.
+Where `current` is a symb link that points to the actual version of Kafka.

 ## Running Kafka